JennEYoon/geo-ml/rainforest/readme.md

 # Amazon Rainforest project

+This is a work-in-progress experiment folder.
+See **"Amazon-dl"** folder for the clean presentation of results.
+Nov 25, 2022 update from Jennifer E. Yoon

 Based on a 2017 Kaggle Challenge, uses Planet Labs data, NICFI data, Amazon Rainforest geospatial and satellite image deep learning project.